El-Hibry/El-Hibry/README.md

 ### Hi there 👋
-My Name Is Abdulyekeen Mustapha I'm a Mathematics Student  at University of Ilorin, Ilorin Nigeria ,  I'm a data Enthusiast, And currently Ongoing Training To Become a Data Scientist on DataCamp , I'm open For Collaboration and Intership .
+* My Name Is Abdulyekeen Mustapha I'm a Mathematics Student  at University of Ilorin, Ilorin Nigeria
+* I'm a data Enthusiast And currently Ongoing Training To Become a Data Scientist on DataCamp
+* I'm open For Collaboration and Intership .
+* Thanks for reading
 <!--
 **El-Hibry/El-Hibry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.